© All Rights Reserved shinenyc

-Costa Rica has a long coastline, both at the Caribbean as well as the Pacific side of the country.
+Costa Rica has a long coastline with beautiful beaches, both at the Caribbean as well as the Pacific side of the country.
 Both are good for lots of activities, including viewing turtles (like the Leatherbacks), surfing, just hanging around the beach and some hiking more inland.
 In general the Caribbean side is calmer and has attractive places like Uvita Island, while the Pacific side has good surfing as well, especially on the popular Nicoya Peninsula.
 Places along the coast include Tamarindo, Santa Teresa, Jaco, Pochote,and Montezuma to name just a few of the options.

 © All Rights Reserved Winkekatze